 You can achieve more refined multifactor configurations (such as per application, per user, etc.) by using rules.

 There are different ways to manage MFA depending on your environment:

-To learn about the API endpoints you can use to build a user interface that allows users to manage MFA factors, see Manage Authenticator Factors using the MFA API.
+To learn about the API endpoints that you can use to build a user interface to manage MFA factors, see Manage Authenticator Factors Using the MFA API.

 Applications that allow access to different types of resources can require users to authenticate with a stronger authentication mechanism to access sensitive resources.
-For details, see Step-Up Authentication.
+See Step-Up Authentication for details.

 You can configure a rule in Auth0 Dashboard > Rules to define the conditions that will trigger additional authentication challenges.
 Use rules to force MFA for users of certain applications, or for users with particular user metadata or IP ranges, among other triggers.

 Add contextual MFA which allows you to define arbitrary conditions that will trigger additional authentication challenges to your customers for increased security, for example, geographic location (geofencing), address or type of network used (IP filtering), time of day, day of the week or change in the location or device being used to log in.